 After a couple of days in London we were keen to get out into the countryside of England and what better place to explore than the Cotswolds?
 So we headed north, first stop Oxford.
 London is amazing, but gee it was nice to get out of the big city.

-And they loved walking through the cobblestone streets and traipsing through the old cottages with us.
+But they loved walking through the cobblestone streets and traipsing through the old cottages with us.

 Oxford itself is a beautiful historic old town.
 The grounds attached to the various colleges are stunning and the old buildings spread throughout the town are gorgeous.
 For me, one of the best things about Oxford is knowing the amazing minds that have studied here over the ages and the footsteps you are walking in.